 For Host Organizations

-The Pozen Center Human Rights Internship Program provides an opportunity for non-governmental organizations, government agencies, and international institutions to host a University of Chicago student for a ten week summer internship at no cost to the host organization.
+The Pozen Center Human Rights Internship Program provides an opportunity for non-governmental organizations, government agencies, and international institutions to host a University of Chicago student for a ten-week summer internship at no cost to the host organization.

 Our program attracts exceptional undergraduate and graduate students who combine intellectual excellence with a commitment to social impact.
-Each year, the Pozen Center awards up to thirty students $5,000 to support their summer internship.
+Each year, the Pozen Center awards up to thirty students $5,000 to support their summer internships.
 Our staff support each cohort through their search, preparation, placement, and report-back process.

 The summer cohort of interns is selected in December.
 During the winter, selected interns inquire and apply directly to organizations and agencies for unpaid summer internship positions.
 Some potential host organizations interview student applicants before offering internship positions; others select interns through online and telephone communications.

 Upon acceptance of an internship offer, the student and host organization negotiate a work plan to outline the internship projects and responsibilities.
 This work plan is approved by the Pozen Center before the student is issued their grant award.
 View a copy of the Work Plan Agreement.